-(3) Information about audit

-(i) Information about audits by corporate auditors
+- (3) Information about audit - (i) Information about audits by corporate auditors

 Audits by corporate auditors are conducted by four corporate auditors, including two outside corporate auditors, in accordance with the audit policies and assignment of duties determined by the Board of Corporate Auditors.
 Corporate auditors audit the execution of duties by directors in close coordination with the Auditing Office and the accounting auditor by the audit procedures such as attending meetings of the Board of Directors, the Group Risk Management Committee and other important meetings, hearing the performance of duties from directors and employees, reviewing important approval documents and resolution documents, examining the financial condition, and receiving reports from directors and employees at important meetings regarding the business situation and the status of risk management.
-In addition, two assistants are appointed to assist corporate auditors in the execution of their duties, and the administration office for various meetings and the secretarial office, etc. play a central role in providing necessary assistance as needed.
-Full-time Corporate Auditor Yoshiyuki Sanada, Outside Corporate Auditor Tsukasa Fujii, and Outside Corporate Auditor Akira Tsujiuchi have extensive knowledge of finance and accounting through the work experience in the accounting and finance division, through the work as an attorney at law, and through the work as a certified public accountant, respectively.
+In addition, two assistants are appointed to assist corporate Auditor Yoshiyuki Sanada, Outside Corporate Auditor Tsukasa Fujii, and Outside Corporate Auditor Akira Tsujiuchi have extensive knowledge of finance and accounting through the work experience in the accounting and finance division, through the work as an attorney at law, and through the work as a certified public accountant, respectively.